openstack-infra/yaml2ical/README.rst

   chair.

   ::
     chair:  Russell Bryant

 * The project description is as follows.
-Use `>` for parapraphs where new lines are folded, or `|` for paragraphs where new lines are preserved.
+Use `>` for paragraphs where new lines are folded, or `|` for paragraphs where new lines are preserved.

   ::
     description:  >
         This meeting is a weekly gathering of developers working on OpenStack.
         Compute (Nova).
 We cover topics such as release planning and status, bugs, reviews, and other current topics worthy of real-time discussion.

 * The project agenda is show below.
-Note the use of `|` to treat the agenda as a paragraph where newlines are perserved.
+Note the use of `|` to treat the agenda as a paragraph where newlines are preserved.
 Currently we plan to use * to format the list of item so it is similar to the wiki format.
 Add additional for each level of sublist items.
 I.e. `**` for a sub-item and `***` for a sub-item of a sub-item.

   ::
     agenda:  |
-        * General annoucement
+        * General announcement
         * Sub-teams
         * Bugs
         * Blueprints